department-of-veterans-affairs/vagov-content/pages/pension/pension-management-centers.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Find Your VA Pension Management Center | Veterans Affairs
+title: Find Your VA Pension Management Center
 heading: Find Your VA Pension Management Center
 display_title: Pension Management Centers
 description: Find the VA pension management center that serves the state, territory, or foreign country you live in.
 You can mail pension applications to one of our 3 regional VA pension management centers in Philadelphia, Milwaukee, and St. Paul.